OSU-App-Club/ClubInfo/UpcomingEvents.md

 9am: More work, hopefully finalizing things

-12pm: Presentations and prizes
+12pm: Presentations, prizes, and pizza

-12pm: Head home and do homework :(
+1pm: Head home and do homework :(